gopavasanth/WhatsApp-Karo/CONTRIBUTING.md

 - You are allowed to make pull requests.
 Just make sure it adds some value to the project.
 - Do NOT remove other content unless its necessary.
 - Styling/code should follow community standards (eg. Proper Code Formatting).
-- PR can be Big or Small.
+- A PR can be Big or Small.
 Don't be afraid to open a PR, you will always get help :)

 ## Getting Started 🤩🤗: